adammark/Markup.js/README.md

 // "John Doe lives on 1 Maple Street in Pleasantville."
 ```

-Or you can use a combination of these techniques:
+Or you can use a combination of nested tags and dot notation:

 ``` javascript
 var template = "ZIP: {{addr}}{{zip.main}}-{{zip.ext}}{{/addr}}";